 I continued to keep mantises and mantises alone, eventually compiling about half a dozen species.
 However, all was not well.
 Mismolts, bacterial/fungal infections, etc. began to unleash a seemingly unshakeable plague on my little zoo.
 With the battle clearly lost, I decided to step away from Mantodea and see if the grass was greener elsewhere.

 In 2015, I plunged into the unchartered territory of roaches with a male Gromphadorhina oblongonota (Wide-Horn Hisser) nymph.
 He would live for nearly the next 3 years, but never truly pass.
 His legacy lives on in every new arthropod that I work with because, if it wasn't for his stability as a pet, who knows just how much longer I would have persisted.

 Somewhere along the way, I created a blog to broadcast my experiences keeping and breeding the wee beasties.
 Posts were only shared with my relatively small community of fellow arthropod enthusiasts at first.
 Then I had an epiphany.
 As a lifelong fan of all things buggy, the misinformed hate the general public holds for these tiny beings has always been utterly deafening.
 What if I extended my reach beyond the confined borders of the arthropod cyberworld and tried changing peoples' minds?
-There sprouted the real manifestation of "All About Arthropods."
+There sprouted the real manifestation of "Bring on the Bugs."

 Today, I have the tremendous joy of keeping, breeding, observing, documenting, and spreading appreciation for the most scorned, yet most astounding animals on earth! 🦋🐞🦂🐜🐝🦗🕷️